4.8out of 3,000+ reviews

 The Minimum Liability Insurance Requirements for Private Passenger Vehicles are as follows:

-Bodily injury liability coverage protects drivers if their car is involved in an accident that harms another individual.
+Personal injury protection coverage protects drivers if their car is involved in an accident that harms another individual.
 The minimum limits required by Florida state is $10,000.
 In the case of an accident, liability coverage can aid perpetrators with costs involved in a legal proceeding as a result of a crash.
 Bodily injury coverage is part of the minimum coverage required by Florida law.
+Note that while PIP is required in Florida, bodily injury liability is not required by Florida law unless the person has been involved in an at-fault accident or committed certain violations, such as a DUI.

 The state minimum amount of property damage liability coverag required in the state of Florida is $10,000.
 If an insured driver is determined to be at fault and held liable in a motor vehicle accident, this coverage pays for damage repair to another individual’s property.
 Property damage coverage will also pay for legal costs if an insured driver is involved in a lawsuit following an accident, up to the declared coverage limit.